IEEE-SB-VIT-Pune/CrowdFunding/README.md

-# Smart Contract for CrowdFunding using Solidity
+# Smart Contract for CrowdFunding using Solidity :page_facing_up:
 #### Second project of IEEE's Workshop: Build your own Blockchain from Cryptocurrency to Smart Contracts

 This project implements crowdfunding using smart contracts via solidity in ethereum blockchain technology.